What makes a language easy to deep-learn? Deep neural networks and humans similarly benefit from compositional structure: Methods

-\paragraph{Generative Component} The input scene $\vx$ is encoded to a latent representation $\vh$ by $\inputToHidden$, a feedforward network (i.e., multilayer perceptron), such that $\vh = \inputToHidden(\vx)$.
-This latent representation $\vh$ is then used as the initial state of a recurrent generative network $\LSTMwrite{}$.
-The $\LSTMwrite{}$ sequentially produces a label, a sequence of characters, as the output.
-This $\LSTMwrite{}$ consists of three modules: an input embedding for previously produced characters, a long short-term memory cell~\cite{lstm}, and an output layer that produces the next character.
+Within the generative component, the input scene $\bm{x}$ is first encoded to a latent representation $\bm{h}$ by $\textsc{Encoder}$, a feedforward network (we use a multilayer perceptron with one hidden layer), such that we obtain a latent representation $\bm{h} = \textsc{Encoder}(\bm{x})$.
+This latent representation $\bm{h}$ is then used as the initial state of the recurrent neural network $\textsc{Writer}$.
+The $\textsc{Writer}$ sequentially produces a sequence of letters, \ie, a label, as output.
+This $\textsc{Writer}$ consists of three modules: an input embedding for previously produced characters, an LSTM cell, and an output layer that produces the next letter.

-\paragraph{Contrastive Component} For the exposure and guessing tasks, we have another recurrent module $\LSTMread{}$ that reads a label $\vm$ sequentially (\ie, character by character) while updating its state.
-A feedforward layer then transforms the final state into a latent representation $\vz$, such that $\vz = \LSTMread{}(\vm)$.
-These reading components are used for contrastive learning, \ie they are trained so that the hidden representation of the label $\vz$ matches the representation of the corresponding scene $\vh$, which is used as the initial hidden state of the generative $\LSTMwrite$ module.
+For the contrastive component, we use another recurrent module $\textsc{Reader}$ that reads a label $\bm{m}$ sequentially (\ie, letter by letter) while updating its state.
+As for the $\textsc{Writer}$, we again use an LSTM.
+A fully-connected layer transforms the final state into a latent representation $\bm{z}$, such that $\bm{z} = \textsc{Reader}(\bm{m})$, where $m$ is the input label.
+The reading component is used for contrastive learning, \ie, they are trained so that the hidden representation of the label $\bm{z}$ matches the representation of the corresponding scene $\bm{h} = \textsc{Encoder}(\bm{x})$, which is used as the initial hidden state of the generative $\textsc{Writer}$ module.

-\paragraph{Shared Parameters} To ensure that the contrastive training procedure affects the generative component, we couple the two components: First, the embedding (\ie, the mapping between the agent's alphabet and the first latent representation) parameters are shared between the input layer of $\LSTMread$, the input layer of $\LSTMwrite$, and the output layer of $\LSTMwrite$.
-Second, the same encoder module is used in both the generative and the contrastive components (see \Figref{fig:one}).
+To ensure that the contrastive training procedure affects the generative component, we couple the two components: First, the embedding (\ie, the mapping between the agent's alphabet and the first latent representation) parameters are shared between the input layer of $\textsc{Reader}$, the input layer of $\textsc{Writer}$, and the output layer of $\textsc{Writer}$.
+Second, the same encoder module is used in both the generative and the contrastive components (see Figure~\ref{fig:one}).

-\paragraph{Hyperparameters} The output dimension of $\inputToHidden$, the hidden state sizes of $\LSTMread$ and $\LSTMwrite$, and the embedding size are all set to 50.
+The output dimension of $\textsc{Encoder}$, the hidden state sizes of $\textsc{Reader}$ and $\textsc{Writer}$, and the embedding size are all set to 50.
+A sensitivity analysis of the hidden size on the dependent variables of interest is provided in Figs.~18--20 in the SI\@.
+Similarly to \citet{nakkiran2021deep}, larger hidden sizes led to a faster increase in memorization and generalization.